jaspar888/Letterboxd-txt-letterboxd-csv-list/README.md

 ## Getting Started

 To get a local copy up and running follow these steps.
-MAKE SURE YOUR TXT LIST IS CALLED "torrents.txt" OTHERWISE THE SCRIPT WILL NOT WORK
+MAKE SURE YOU ENTER THE EXACT NAME OF THE FILE WHEN IT ASKS YOU, I.E. torrents.txt

 ### Prerequisites